Current Prime Rate

 Bank of Canada Rate Announcement

-The next announcement will be on July 30th.
-Using nesto’s proprietary overnight index swap and forward rate calculation data, bond markets are currently pricing a probability of a 25 basis point cut.
+The next announcement will be on September 17th.
+Using nesto’s proprietary overnight index swap and forward rate calculation data, bond markets are currently pricing in the probability of another rate hold.

 Real Estate Market Update

-On June 16th, the Canadian Real Estate Association (CREA) released its May home sales data.
-The data showed that home sales rose 3.6% between April and May.
-This marks the first gain since last November and was led by activity in the Greater Toronto Area (GTA), Calgary, and Ottawa.
+On July 15th, the Canadian Real Estate Association (CREA) released its June home sales data.
+The data showed that home sales rose 2.8% between May and June, building on the 3.5% gain from May.
+Recovery in sales activity is being led by the Greater Toronto Area (GTA), where transactions remain low but have rebounded a cumulative 17.3% since April.

 CPI Inflation Update

-Statistics Canada’s latest inflation data, released on June 24th, showed the Consumer Price Index (CPI) rose 1.7% year-over-year in May, matching the 1.7% increase in April.
-This was due to smaller price increases for rent and a decline in travel tours, which put downward pressure on the CPI this month.
-Smaller declines for gas and cellular services put upward pressure on CPI.
+Statistics Canada’s latest inflation data, released on July 15th, showed the Consumer Price Index (CPI) rose 1.9% year-over-year in April, up from the 1.7% increase in May.
+This was due to headline inflation growing at a faster pace, with gasoline prices falling 13.4% in June, compared to a 15.5% decline in May.
+Faster price growth for durable goods, including passenger vehicles and furniture, put upward pressure on CPI.

 Prime Rate vs. Bank of Canada Overnight Rate